 As I gazed at the contraption, my mind raced back to the hazmat scene from the 1980’s movie, “ET”.
 This really did look eerily similar.

 I watched, as numbers on the electronic readout continued to climb, telling the tale of just exactly how quickly air was flowing through my house, even with every door and window closed!

 Our blower door test revealed a final number of 11.0 ACH50.
 The average home measures about a 10 ACH 50.
 However, one must compare this number with that of new construction: a 4.0 ACH 50.

-So, what did all these figures mean to me, the homeowner?
+So, what did all these figures mean to the homeowner?

 Travis quickly broke it down to layman’s terms.
-It was significant that my score was10, because any level between 10 and 15 actually represents a fairly significant leakage problem.
-Primarily, and not surprising, problem points were areas which provide a natural bridge between the outdoor and indoor air.
+My score was significant, because any level between 10 and 15 actually represents a fairly noticeable leakage problem.
+Primarily, and not surprisingly, problem points were areas which provide a natural bridge between the outdoor and indoor air.

 Our main problem areas included:

 - Our centralized, whole-house fan